 Flash Fill is another handy tool that helps combine other cell values into a new cell.
 Let’s explore with examples.

-Let’s say we want to generate Full Name from First Name and Last Name.
+- Let’s say we want to generate Full Name from First Name and Last Name.

-Here we have written “Alex Moriss” manually.
-Now use the AutoFill feature.
+- Here we have written “Alex Moriss” manually.
+Now select the Flash Fill option.

-And then select Flash Fill.
-You will find the names are generated as we wanted.
+- You will find the names are generated as we wanted.

-Flash Fill auto-completes the columns using the names from our list.
+Consequently, Flash Fill auto-completes the columns using the names from our list.

-II.
-Flash Fill to Split
+4. Implementing Flash Fill to Split

 Similar to the combination, we can perform the split operation using Flash Fill.
 For example, we will separate the first and last names from our listed names.

-Again, you need to write the first one manually.
+- You need to write the first one manually.
 Let’s use the Flash Fill differently.

-There is a keyboard shortcut for the Flash Fill feature.
+- After that, there is a keyboard shortcut for the Flash Fill feature.
 We will use that for completing the Last Name column.

-Write the first name manually and selecting that cell press CTRL + E.
+- Then, write the first name manually and selecting that cell press CTRL + E.

-It will autocomplete the column from the listed names.
+- As a result, it will autocomplete the column from the listed names.